TheGarvitGupta/LogSync/README.md

 # Custom Time Format

-The following file contain the date formats for parsing the file and rendering finally.
+The following files contain the date formats for parsing and rendering each log file.
 You might need to modify these based on your log files.

-`Config/date_formats.txt`: These are the formats that are (by default) used to attempt to parse the time, along with the lengths that are tired for each format.
+`Config/date_formats.txt`: These are the formats that are (by default) used to attempt to parse the time, along with the lengths that are tried for each format.
 ```py
 [
 	('%b %d %H:%M:%S:%f %z', [25, 28]),